DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/cmap.typ

 // Examples of the `mean`-based BCE loss is shown in @fig:bce_loss_comp, showing various interesting aspects of the loss function. (b) shows an expectedly high loss value, as the path is far from the true path.
 This matches the case for the cold map loss. (a), (c), and (d) show very similar loss values, despite being vastly different, both in terms of closeness to the path, but also where they are going to and from, further highlighting the need for a topology-based loss.
 Even their sum counterparts show very similar values.
 Interestingly, the losses seen in (f) and (h) are very different, when the cold map based loss showed them as being equal.
 This shows that BCE is more sensitive to the topology of the path, but as (g) shows, it still gives a very low loss value when a path has branches.
 All of this shows that some topology analysis is needed for the loss function to capture realistic paths.

-Other considerations for handling imbalanced data include methods like Dice @dice_loss similarity coefficient and Focal loss @focal_loss, which can also be effective in certain contexts.
-The Dice similarity coefficient is a measure of overlap between two samples, and is particularly useful when dealing with imbalanced data.
+As mentioned to potentially replace CE, other considerations for handling imbalanced data include methods like Dice @dice_loss similarity coefficient and Focal loss @focal_loss, which can also be effective in certain contexts.
+The Dice similarity coefficient is a measure of overlap between two samples, and is useful when dealing with imbalanced data if tuned properly.
 The Focal loss is designed to address the class imbalance problem by focusing on hard examples that are misclassified.
 These methods can be used in conjunction with the BCE loss to improve the model's performance, especially when dealing with heavily imbalanced datasets.
 But for the purposes of this project, the BCE loss is expected to be sufficient.

-==== Cold Maps #checked
+==== Cold Maps

 //#text("REMEMBER: Cold and heat map used to penalize false positives and false negatives, respectively.
 Comment on trivial optimum (optimizer just driving everything to 0.", fill: red)

 The cold map loss is the first of two loss functions that will improve topological soundness within the output from the models.
-This involves using the predicted path generated by the model, and comparing it to the cold map from the dataset.
+This method involves using the predicted path generated by the model, and comparing it to the cold map from the dataset.
 The creation of the cold maps are detailed in @c4:cold_maps.
 Briefly, the cold maps are grids of the same size as the input image, where the intensity of each cell is a value derived from the distance to the nearest path pixel magnified beyond some threshold.

 The main idea behind the cold map loss is to introduce spatial penalty that increases as the distance from the true path increases.
 Though it is similar to #acr("BCE"), it differs in some key aspects.
 It is not pixel-wise, but rather a global loss that is calculated over the entire image.
 This means that slight deviations from the true path are penalized less than those with a larger discrepancy; BCE simply checks for classes.
 This property of the loss function is a desirable trait for path-planning tasks, as minor offsets from the true path are less critical than larger ones.
 This loss function is defined as follows: